Maximal symplectic torus actions: Main results

 at some point $x \in M$, that are not diffeomorphic to a product of a symplectic toric manifold and a torus.
-In particular, these actions cannot be extended to higher dimensional symplectic torus actions (because then they would be almost isotropy-maximal and by Corollary \ref{problem_corollary} diffeomorphic to such a product).
-See Section \ref{examples_section} for several such examples. \end{remark}
+In particular, these actions cannot be extended to higher dimensional symplectic torus actions (because then they would be almost isotropy-maximal, and thus by Theorems \ref{almost_uniqueness_theorem}, \ref{almost_existence_theorem}, or by Theorems \ref{maximal_uniqueness_theorem}, \ref{maximal_existence_theorem}, they would be diffeomorphic to such a product).
+See Section \ref{examples_section} for several such examples. \end{remark} \begin{remark} The following is a short discussion of how the Duistermaat-Pelayo invariants can be expressed in terms of the decomposition $(M_h \times \mathbb{T}, \omega_h + \omega_{\mathbb{T}})$ given in Theorem \ref{almost_existence_theorem}.
+First, $T_h$ is explicitly given as the torus acting on $M_h$, and $\Delta$ is the momentum image of this action, centered at the origin.
+Next, by Remark \ref{fifth_invariant_remark}, the invariant $c$ is trivial.
+The other three invariants $\sigma, P,$ and $\bar \tau$ are determined by the two-form $\omega_{\mathbb{T}}$, by the choice of isomorphism $T \cong T_h \times K$, and by the embedding of $K$ into $\mathbb{T}$.
+The inclusion maps of $K$ into $T$ and $\mathbb{T}$ fit in the following commuting diagram.